The Award for the Best Video

 Each film may only be submitted once.

-The Maruzza Foundation and the No Pain For Children Association reserve the right to use Entrant’s content (including all or part of any film submitted by an Entrant) in any manner they choose.
-Submission of an entry constitutes consent to the Maruzza Foundation and No Pain For Children Association to use the content in this way and also to use the Entrant’s name and photo for publicity purposes.
+The Maruzza Foundation reserves the right to use Entrant’s content (including all or part of any film submitted by an Entrant) in any manner they choose.
+Submission of an entry constitutes consent to the Maruzza Foundation to use the content in this way and also to use the Entrant’s name and photo for publicity purposes.

 The rights for all material submitted must be available/free for all media.